ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/document-extensions/revisions/revert-revisions.markdown

 * (line 1)
   We iterate on the revisions starting from `Users/1` revision created on `20.2.2023 01:00`.
-  We search for a relevant revision by iterating on all `Users/1` revisions.
+  We search for a relevant revision for document `Users/1` by iterating on all `Users/1` revisions.
   The revision that will be restored for `Users/1` is the one from `13.2.2023 01:00` (line 6)
   since it is the latest one prior to `15.2.2023 02:00`.

 * (line 2)
-  Next, we search for a relevant revision by iterating on all `Users/5` revisions.
+  Next, we search for a relevant revision for document `Users/5` by iterating on all `Users/5` revisions,
-  The revision that will be restored is the one from `11.2.2023 01:00` (line 7)
+  and we reach line 7.
+  Here the search for `Users/5` revisions will STOP since this revision was created prior to `11.2.2023 02:00`.
-  since it is the latest one prior to `15.2.2023 02:00`.
+  We will revert the document to this revision since it is the latest one prior to `15.2.2023 02:00`.
-  The search for `Users/5` revisions will now STOP,
-  since we found a revision that was created prior to `11.2.2023 02:00`.
   The following revision for `Users/5` from `11.2.2023 03:00` (line 8) is Not restored.

 * (line 3)